WhyIStayed/WhyILeft: Survivor stories

 "At 20, holding my infant daughter in my arms he hit me in the mouth.
 She was covered in my blood.
 I looked at her and said to myself over my dead body will I give her a life like this.
-Left in the night and never looked back. #AndSoILeft" Posted by Twitter user @Annemieke55The National Domestic Violence Hotline reported an 80% increase in volume in the day after the footage of Rice assaulting his wife was released, and communications have never decreased to pre-2014 levels ever since.
-These stories were highlighted in the short film "Why We Stayed," featuring Beverly Gooden and produced by the Emmy-nominated producers of Private Violence.
+Left in the night and never looked back. #AndSoILeft" Posted by Twitter user @Annemieke55The National Domestic Violence Hotline reported an 80% increase in volume in the day after the footage of Rice assaulting his wife was released, and communications have not decreased to pre-2014 levels since.
+These stories were highlighted in the short film Why We Stayed, featuring Beverly Gooden and produced by the Emmy-nominated producers of Private Violence.

 Criticism

-Critics argued that #WhyIStayed perpetrated the idea that victims need to explain themselves more than shift focus to the actions of abusers.
+Critics argued that #WhyIStayed perpetuated the idea that victims need to explain themselves more than shift focus to the actions of abusers.
 Gooden acknowledged the subsequent hashtag of #WhyILeft, though she was initially fearful about how the narrative change would end up alienating people who had not been able to escape yet.
 Gooden further emphasized that the hashtag’s focus was not to endorse abusive relationships, but to provide clarity on why a survivor might stay in that situation.